martinrossil/star-rating/README.md

 ## Bundling the element javascript
 Bundling Typescript is a science on its own, but in this case, rollup will be used together with the google closure compiler that is by far, the most agressive minifier out there.

-A npm run build command, will produce this output.
+A 'npm run' build command, will produce this output.

 ![](images/img_22.png)